emacs-lsp/lsp-sonarlint/README.md

 ```

 ## Usage
-Sonarlint language server relies on java plugins to properly analyze the selected language source code.
+The language server relies on java plugins to properly analyze the selected language source code.
 The basic workflow to activate a plugin for a language is:

  - Enable language specific extension, alongside lsp-sonarlint: